gitbrent/SpRestLib/README.md

 ## Microsoft SharePoint REST JavaScript Library
 SpRestLib is a lightweight wrapper around the SharePoint REST API that can be used in client browsers or server-side.

-This library is for developers who build client-side web parts (Content Editor/Script Editor), Angular/React apps, or Node.js/npm-based solutions.
+This library is for developers who build web parts embedded into Content Editor/Script Editor, SPFx web parts, Angular/React apps, Node.js/npm-based solutions, etc. Using SpRestLib greatly simplifies SharePoint integration by reducing common operations to concise
+Promise-based methods.

 ### Library Features
 * Simple  - Clean, concise API: Get users, sites, list items, etc. in 1-3 lines of code